Tekthree/ticket-shameless/README.md

 NEXT_PUBLIC_BASE_URL=http://localhost:3000
 ```

-4. Set up your Supabase database by running the SQL in `supabase/schema.sql` in your Supabase SQL editor.
+4. Set up your Supabase database by running the SQL in `supabase/schema.sql` and `supabase/artists-schema.sql` in your Supabase SQL editor.

 5. Seed your database with initial events:
 ```bash